gardenlinux/gardenlinux/features/glvd/README.md

 Also, this feature enables a summary of potential issues in the Message of the Day.

+> [!IMPORTANT]
-Note: This requires the glvd client to make an HTTPS request to the glvd backend.
+> Note: This requires the glvd client to make an HTTPS request to the glvd backend.
+> This might dalay your ssh login on the machine.
-If you don't want this to happen, don't use this feature.
+> If you don't want this to happen, don't use this feature.

+> [!WARNING]
+> glvd is in development as of now and might not display accurate information on CVEs.
+> Always double check if you are exposed to security risks.

 For more information on what the `glvd` cli can do and how to use it, see [its GitHub Repo](https://github.com/gardenlinux/package-glvd).